lcdm-uiuc/info490-sp16/Week14/lesson2.md

 - Understand the basic concepts of a Spark DataFrame
 - Be familiar with using SQL on a Spark DataFrame
-- Be able to use pyspark to work with a Spark DataFrame
+- Be able to use pySpark to work with a Spark DataFrame

 ### Time Estimate ###